nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 The main thing to notice here is the ``{{#gamers}}`` tag that iterates through the ``gamers`` array in the ``context`` parameter we pass in when using the ``TemplateHandler.prototype.setTemplate`` or ``TemplateHandler.prototype.render`` method.
 For each gamer we add a new row in a table with a link that has the ``gamer_ + session id`` as an identifier.
 Later we will see how we wire up this link to be able to invite the player identified by it.

-Awesome that's the dasboard taken care off, let's wire it up so that when you log on you can see the list of available players.
+Awesome that's the dashboard taken care off, let's wire it up so that when you log on you can see the list of available players.
 Let's open up ``public/javascripts/app.js`` in the editor and let's get cracking.

 .. literalinclude:: ex/tic24.js
     :language: javascript